lshake/molecule-demo/Readme.md

 --------------------------

 1. Checkout the repository : git@github.com:lshake/molecule-demo.git
-2. Change to the working directory : `cd molecule-demo`
+2. Change to the working directory: `cd molecule-demo`
-3. Check out the ansible role requirements: `ansible-galaxy install -r ./requirements.txt`
+3. Check out the ansible role requirements: `ansible-galaxy install -r ./requirements.txt -p ./roles`
-1. You *must* set Red Hat Portal credentials, `RHN_USERNAME` and `RHN_PASSWORD` and the Pool `ID RHN_POOLID` as environment variables.
-Developer credentials should be sufficient.
+4. You *must* set Red Hat Portal credentials, `RHN_USERNAME` and `RHN_PASSWORD` and the Pool `ID RHN_POOLID` as environment variables.
+[Developer](https://developers.redhat.com/) credentials should be sufficient.
-2. If you plan to use AWS EC2 test environments, you should set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` credentials.
+5. If you plan to use AWS EC2 test environments, you should set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` credentials.
-4. Create the vagrant instance: `vagrant up`
+6. Create the vagrant instance: `vagrant up`
-5. Reload the vagrant instance to pick up SELinux changes required for Python3 testing: `vagrant reload`
+7. Reload the vagrant instance to pick up SELinux changes required for Python3 testing: `vagrant reload`

 Environment Setup Instructions
 ------------------------------